HTTP-RPC/Kilo/README.md

     </html>

 #### Dot Notation
 Each section in a template must be backed by a map representing the section's data dictionary.
 This implies that list elements must always be instances of `java.util.Map`.
 Unfortunately, this is not always convenient.
 In the previous example, it was natural to associate the list of order items with the object representing the order itself.
-However, in many cases it may be more appropriate for a service method to return a list directly, rather than as a property of some parent object.
+However, in many cases it may be preferable to return a list directly from a service method, rather than as a property of some parent object.

 In order to support this case, HTTP-RPC automatically wraps any list element that is not already a map in a map instance, and assigns a default name of "." to the element.
 For example, if the method in the previous example had been defined as follows: